 Have you ever wanted a time machine?
-Through our Underground Tour you can visit off the beaten track areas, going back in time like in a time machine!
+Through our Rome Underground Tour you can visit off the beaten track areas, going back in time like in a time machine!
 Don’t you believe it is possible?
 To prove you that, we have chosen 5 secret places and passages of Underground Rome.
 Remember: if you find some other new out, feel free to continue our list in the comments!

 This is a must see during your Roman trip!
 Recently opened to the public, this underground area of the Colosseum was the staging one, restricted to animals in cages and gladiators preparing themselves and their swords for the games.
-During a recent restoration, in underground passageways, some coloured fragments of frescoes and graffiti on travertine marble were found, representing gladiators’ and animals’ bouts, made by spectators.
+During a recent restoration, in underground passageways, some colored fragments of frescoes and graffiti on travertine marble were found, representing gladiators’ and animals’ bouts, made by spectators.
 Contact us and let’s go find them!

 Under Trevi Fountain two huge underground places were found.
 One was a housing complex, later transformed into a luxury domus.
 The other one was converted into a water storage tank for the Aqua Virgo aqueduct that still leads water to Trevi Fountain.
-These two large archeological sites were discovered only 16 years ago!
+These two large archaeological sites were discovered only 16 years ago!

 This crypt is located beneath the Church of Our Lady of the Conception of the Capuchins and was made with real human bones of the Capuchin friars.
-As you can imagine, it has a very strong impact on visitors, especially the youngest ones!
+As you can imagine, it has a very strong impact on visitors especially the youngest ones!

-Undergrounds of St. Clemente’s Basilica
+5) Undergrounds of St. Clemente’s Basilica

 In the Basilica of St. Clemente there are two levels of undergrounds that served as houses for noblemen.
 Through a very narrow passage, you can reach the Mithraeum, a little pagan temple dedicated to the god Mithra.
-This basilica is a great example of multilevel historical structure worth to be visited!
+This basilica is a great example of a multilevel historical structure worth to be visited!